VueCluster/VueCluster/README.md

 Complete documentation available at: http://vue-cluster.com/

+### This is a project in it's initial stage.
+I could really use some feedback if anyone has some time.
+Thanks!

 ## Change log

 	- 0.0.1 The initial build for VueCluster.
 This is not something that should be used.
 It's more for testing for me.
 Thanks for taking the time to look and feel free to give me any feedback.